Students of Concern

 What to do: Talk with the student directly.
 Concern covers a wide range of behaviors and your observations and conversations with a student may provide information that the situation is more urgent.

-In addition, submit an entry to the Students of Concern/Early Intervention system.
+In addition, submit an entry to the academic concern system.
 Student services staff check the site daily for new entries and reach out to students promptly.

 Levels of Distress: Urgent Situation